NixOS/rfcs/rfcs/0089-collect-non-source-package-meta.md

 [design]: #detailed-design

 Add a new `meta` attribute to non-source-built packages, `sourceProvenance`.
-The value of this attribute being a list of at least one entriy from a collection of possibilities maintained in `lib.sourceTypes`.
+The value of this attribute being a list of at least one entry from a collection of possibilities maintained in `lib.sourceTypes`.
 These possibilities can be of opaque type, but should have entries to represent at least "built from source", "binary native code", "binary bytecode" and "binary firmware".